den-materials/css-responsive-design-and-flexbox/readme.md

 ## Mobile First

-You notice how the above looks slightly backwards?
+You notice how the above feels slightly backwards?
 We're declaring media queries that affect the page based on it's minimum size.
 That's because we're using a mobile-first strategy.
 If you design for large screens first, you put yourself in a position where you must consolidate lots of information into a smaller screen, causing you to either smush or remove sections of content.
-If, instead, you design your smallest experience first, you can add more design to your larger screen like frosting on the cake (or don't - whitespace is nice too)!
+If, instead, you design your smallest experience first, you can add more design to your larger screen.
+Like frosting on the cake (or don't - whitespace is nice too)!
 That way, even if we don't have time to implement everything, everyone gets a good experience.

-That's the reason we're using the min-width query instead of the max-width query.
+That's the reason we're using the `min-width` query instead of the `max-width` query.
 This means the styles aren't applied unless, at minimum, the screen is X pixels wide.

 > Note: Looking to apply a hyper-specific media query?
-You can add more arguments to your query, such as `@media (min-device-width: 768px) and (max-device-width: 1024px)`, which would target the size of a landscape-oriented iPad.
+You can add more arguments to your query, such as `@media (min-device-width: 768px) and (max-device-width: 1024px)`, which would target only all of the sizes an iPad can be (portrait and landscape).

 <!--2:05 30-40 minutes -->

 ## Independent Practice

-Create a responsive page for our class.
+Let's create a responsive page for your squad!

+### Create the mobile view FIRST!
+Add the following elements to an HTML page:

+1. An `h1` with your squad name
+1. Your squad image (go find a good one!) below the `h1` tag
+2. Your squad summary:
+  1. An `h2` tag containing your squad motto
+  2. An unordered list with your squad rules
+  3. A unique background color or image for the info section
+  4. A unique text color squad info
+3. At least one paragraph of additional squad details/trivia.

+### Then change it up on Desktop

+1. Update the background to be different if you're not on a mobile device.
+2. Make the first 2 elements(the squad summary and the image) appear next to eachother, in two columns, only for non-mobile viewers.
+Make sure the squad summary is on the left.

 Here's an example of the mobile view from a previous class: